Shogo: Mobile Armor Division

 Shogo has you controlling Sanjuro, a mech pilot for the military.
 An extremely valuable substance called Kato has been found on a particular planet, leading to a three-way Battle Royale between the military alliance, the planet’s rebel government, and a powerful terrorist group out to gain a Kato monopoly.
 You serve under a cold and distant admiral.
 You and his daughter used to be an item, until you lost her, your brother, and your best friend to a previous mission gone bad.
 So, in between feeling sorry for yourself and being outcast by your fellow soldiers, you find solace in the bed of the admiral’s other daughter.
 A sassy, maverick pilot who’s a sex machine to all the ladies?
-Can you pander to your intended audience any harder?
+Can you pander to nerds any harder?

 It’s possible that the story might be more involved, but it wasn’t covered in the manual.
 The game doesn’t fully cover these points either, and I’m not sure if it’s supposed to feel like you’re dropped in the middle of an ongoing serial, or if some exposition was just dropped.
 This is definitely an issue, because the allegedly epic plot was lost on me.
 Cutscenes and dialogue choices reference a past I’m not aware of.
 I never felt for the characters, and thought they were strictly stock.
 The love triangle was never expressed that well, Sanjuro came off as a bit of prick, and when the Big Narrative Choices came up, I wasn’t clear on why I should vote one way or the other.
 I don’t think it’s because I wasn’t paying attention.
 Shogo, the game itself, doesn’t tell a great story.
 I might have been led wrong to think this was a fantastic story game, but after playing it, I can tell you it feels like any other shooter.